 The Empty Pot

 Illustrated By: Stella Wei

-Every boy in China was wild with joy.
+Every boy in China was wild with joy!

 The Empty Pot

-Han was the next one to say a little green plant was coming up in his pot.
-Then it was Wong.
-Jun did not know why there was no little plant in his pot.
-None of the other boys could grow plants as well as he!
-But still, Jun’s seed did not grow.
+Han was next to announce a little green plant was poking up from the soil in his pot.
+Then Wong made the same announcement.
+Jun was bewildered - there was no sign of a little green plant in his pot, but none of the other boys could grow plants as well as he!

+The Empty Pot